Lighting for Food Processing Washdown Zones

 Debunking a Common Misconception: "Any Waterproof Light Will Do"

-A frequent and costly mistake is assuming that any fixture with a high Ingress Protection (IP) rating, such as IP67, is suitable for a food processing washdown zone.
+A frequent and costly mistake is assuming that any fixture with a high Ingress Protection (IP) rating is suitable for a food processing washdown zone.
 While a high IP rating is crucial, it only tells part of the story.
-The International Electrotechnical Commission's IEC 60529 standard defines these ratings based on protection against dust and water entry under specific test conditions.
-However, it does not account for:
+The International Electrotechnical Commission's IEC 60529 standard defines these ratings based on protection against dust and water entry under specific, controlled test conditions.
+However, standard IP testing does not account for:

-• Chemical Attack: The standard test uses clean water.
-It does not evaluate how a fixture's gaskets, housing, or lens will react to the aggressive alkaline or acidic sanitizers used in the food industry.
+• Chemical Degradation: The standard IP test uses clean water.
+It does not evaluate how a fixture's gaskets or housing react to the aggressive alkaline (e.g., sodium hydroxide) or acidic sanitizers used in the food industry.

-• High-Pressure, High-Temperature Jets: An IP65 rating signifies protection against water jets, but a daily 1500-PSI, 180°F steam cleaning is a far more extreme scenario.
-Over time, this intense force can degrade seals and force moisture into the housing.
-For these environments, IP66 (powerful water jets) or even IP69K (high-pressure, high-temperature steam cleaning) are more appropriate benchmarks.
+• High-Pressure, High-Temperature Jets: An IP65 rating signifies protection against low-pressure water jets.
+However, a daily 1500-PSI, 180°F (82°C) steam cleaning is far more extreme.
+For these environments, IP69K (specifically designed for high-pressure, high-temperature washdown) is the industry benchmark.

-• Thermal Shock: The rapid temperature change from a hot washdown cycle to a cool ambient temperature can cause materials to expand and contract at different rates, stressing seals and housings.
+• Thermal Shock: The rapid temperature change from a hot washdown cycle to a cool ambient temperature can cause materials to expand and contract at different rates.
+This "breathing" effect can vacuum moisture through seals that were otherwise "waterproof" under static conditions.

 Material Science: The First Line of Defense

 The longevity of a washdown fixture is determined by its materials.
-Every component, from the housing to the smallest fastener, must be specified to resist chemical degradation and prevent microbial growth.
+Every component must be specified to resist chemical degradation and prevent microbial growth.

 Housing and Hardware: Resisting Corrosion

-Fixture housings in washdown areas must be non-toxic, corrosion-resistant, and free of crevices where contaminants can hide.
+Fixture housings in washdown areas must be non-toxic and free of crevices.
 Common material choices include:

-• Coated Aluminum: Die-cast aluminum housings with a food-grade, corrosion-resistant powder coating can be effective.
-However, the coating must be robust enough to resist chipping or peeling, which would expose the raw aluminum to corrosion.
+• Food-Grade Coated Aluminum: Die-cast aluminum with a corrosion-resistant powder coating (often epoxy-based) can be effective.
+However, the coating must be robust; based on common patterns in high-volume facilities, even minor chipping can lead to rapid sub-surface corrosion and "bubbling" of the finish.

-The lens and gaskets are often the first points of failure on an unsuitable fixture.
-They are in direct contact with cleaning chemicals and must maintain both optical clarity and a perfect seal.
+The lens and gaskets are often the first points of failure.
+They must maintain optical clarity and a hermetic seal despite repeated chemical exposure.

 Material Alkaline Cleaners Acidic Cleaners Sanitizers (Quats) Impact Resistance